 Hippopotamuses are large, semi-aquatic mammals that are native to sub-Saharan Africa.
 These powerful animals are known to be aggressive and dangerous, but the hippo diet is unique and worth exploring.

 This blog post will take a closer look at what hippos eat, how they hunt and forage for food, and how their diet impacts their behavior and habitat.
 Whether you’re a wildlife enthusiast or simply curious about these fascinating creatures, read on to learn more about the diet of the hippopotamus.

 Hippopotamus Eating Habits

-Many experts believe that the feeding habits of Hippos actually help to transform the landscaping.
-Where the walk and eat can be changed due to the fact that they eat so close to the ground.
+Many experts believe that the feeding habits of Hippos actually help to transform landscaping.
+Where they walk and eat can be modified due to the fact that they eat so close to the ground.
 This can make it harder for many plants to grow back.

 The biggest concerns are for the young offspring.
 First, they can become dehydrated faster than their mothers.
-They won’t be getting moisture from the plants as they are still suckling from her body.
-Second, if the mother isn’t able to find enough food for herself than her body won’t make enough milk for survival of her young.
+They won’t get moisture from the plants as they are still suckling her body.
+Second, if the mother isn’t able to find enough food for herself, then her body won’t make enough milk for the survival of her young.

 The young will suckle entirely for the first six months of life.
 Then they will start to consume some plants as well.
 By the time they are a year old, they should have the instinct to search for food and be weaned.